tytydraco/yessleep/out/There_is_something_wrong_with_Watson_State_Colleges_cheerleading_squad_I_should_know_Ive_been_inside_the_mind_of_one_of_its_members.md

 They stalked down the sidewalk like video game characters.
 The witch shoved a passing old man before pulling out a gun and pointing it at his head.
 But she didn’t shoot.
 The three of them ran off—and it was only when I was watching the top of the girl’s witch hat disappear into the night, when I glimpsed something—or someone—at the corner of my eye.

 Before I heard laughter.
 The tree in front of me moves.
 At first I thought they were shadow’s.
 Before the shadows bled into figures.
 Four of them.
 I glimpse the school colours.
 Blue and Gold.
 I saw twin ponytails, velvet and blonde-- as well as the tell-tale Sunbeam varsity jacket.
 The group were laughing, whispering to each other.
 Not exactly doing a good job of hiding.
 When they slipped from their hiding place, I recognised Evie.
-Her fingers was gingerly on her nose which was bleeding heavily.
+Her fingers gingerly on her nose while intense red pooled down her chin.

 The others were the same, swiping at their faces with jacket sleeves.
 They didn’t seem fazed.
 The redhead’s gaze was latched onto the retreating children, his lips curling.
 I could sense he was still tethered to them.
-He was still commanding them to act out fucking grand theft auto.
-It hit me then.
+He was still commanding them to act out grand theft auto.
 They had caused the man’s death at the game and had controlled those children.

 I wasn’t crazy or delusional.
 Evie had killed someone by simply shooting imaginary finger guns, and somehow the others were able to bleed into children’s heads, taking them over.

 Pulling my phone from my pocket, I heaved out a breath.
 The pain was starting to hit in waves I had to grit through.
 I couldn’t move.
 I was stuck, curled up on my floor.
 While they laughed.